skylect-dev/SCDPlayer/README.md

 ## Acknowledgments

 Thanks to the KHReFined, KHRando, and OpenKH Discord communities for feedback and suggestions!
-Special thanks to TopazTK support and suggestions!
+Special thanks to TopazTK for support and suggestions!
+Special thanks to PunningLinguist for identifying the vgmstream loop rendering issue!

 ## License